JCassiere/tango-django-rango/README.md

 # tango-django-rango
-# Tutorial for Tango with Django 1.9
+# Tutorial for How to Tango with Django 1.9